 Peer Assisted Learning Support (PALS) Team

-Reporting to the Manager, Libraries and Learning Commons and under the day to day functional direction of the Learning Commons Coordinator, you will support NSCC in the development and delivery of peer to peer group study sessions, subject specific tutoring, workshops or webinars, and other peer-based learning supports with the aim of enhancing academic success and overall college preparedness.
+Reporting to the Manager, Libraries and Learning Commons and under the day to day functional direction of the Learning Commons Coordinator, you will support NSCC in the development and delivery of peer to peer group study sessions, subject or course specific tutoring, workshops or webinars, and other peer-based learning supports with the aim of enhancing academic success and overall college preparedness.

 - delivery and support of group study and test preparation sessions

 - facilitation of drop-in subject matter review sessions